inpothet/Scripts/README.md

 # Scripts
-All scripts Written for my job/Internship
+All scripts i have use from time to time

 ## Scripts:
 * mysqlb.sh - Backup all databases